LyraProject/lyra/README.md

 # lyra

-Lyra is a memory allocator library written in C.
+Lyra is a general purpose library written in C.
 Currently contains a primitive slab allocator.

+Builds under a C or C++ compiler with warnings enabled.